designstem/projects/frequency/index.md

 -

-As you might have noticed with your drawings in order, to have a smooth animation or optical illusion, you have to manipulate two variables:
+As you might have noticed with your drawings in the correct order, to have a smooth animation or to create an optical illusion, you have to manipulate two variables:

 * <var>Rotational speed</var> of the turntable.

-* <var class="blue">Amount of elements</var>around the circle.
+* <var class="blue">Number of elements</var>around the circle.

 -

-~Both variables can be described as [frequency](https://en.wikipedia.org/wiki/Frequency) and be expressed on a form of [sine waves](https://en.wikipedia.org/wiki/Sine_wave).
-Frequency is an important parameter used in science and engineering to specify the rate of a phenomenon.~
+><small>Both variables can be described as [frequency](https://en.wikipedia.org/wiki/Frequency) and can be expressed as [sine waves](https://en.wikipedia.org/wiki/Sine_wave).
+Frequency is an important parameter used in science and engineering to specify the rate of a phenomenon.</small>

 -

 <p>

 <f-fact-icon size="small" />